fernando-moro/nestjs-graphile-worker-app/README.md

 POSTGRESQL_URI=postgres://username:password@localhost:5432/your_database
 ```

-2. Run database migrations (if applicable).
+2. Database migrations will run automatically when the application starts.

 ## Running the Application